-“You know they’s a kind of bird that don’t have no legs, and it spends it’s whole life on the wing; I seen one once, it died and fallen to earth.”
+“There’s a kind of bird that don’t have any legs, so it’s gotta spend it’s whole life on the wing

-“Why don’t you find out if there is a bird with no legs and then do the scene again.”
+“Why don’t you find out if there is such a bird, come back and do the scene again for us.”

 I was pissed!

 I thought: “Come on Beah!
 Now you know damn well there is no such bird!

 How fucking absurd?
 What a waste of my good time.
 Damn!”

 I remembered how blessed I was to even be in Beah Richards class; when I auditioned to be in her class the first time I was accepted.
 I did not know until later that most actors would give up a Kidney to be in her class.
 When all of my actor friends found out I was studying with Beah they were in shock.